The Wrong Number Scam! Don’t Respond to It

 From here, the scammer will have “normal” conversations with you, asking how your day went, what you’re having to eat, and similar.
 As you talk, they will sprinkle in mentions of how they run their own business(es), and send fake pictures of luxury goods that show their “wealth”.

-Eventually, they’ll start to mention that they have a family member who’s into business and showed them how to invest in cryptocurrency.
+Eventually, they’ll start to mention that they have a family member who’s into business and show them how to invest in cryptocurrency.
 They’ll send phony photos showing “earnings” from a crypto platform, or stock photos showing financial charts increasing.

 Depending on how often you talk to the scammer and their exact process, you may talk for a few days or a few weeks before they launch into the end goal of the scam.